 To obtain one of these exemptions, you will have to refer to the school board for the school in which you choose to enrol your children.
 The school board will give you the correct form and will supervise the whole process in order for you to get the exemption.
 When one of these exemptions is obtained, the registration process is the same for both English and French schools; you must contact the school board for registering your child at a school.

-And keep in mind, our Online Relocation Guides are loaded with valuable information for families and children moving to Canada.
+Also note, our Online Relocation Guides are loaded with valuable information for families and children moving to Canada.
+If you’re looking for all the answers to all those difficult questions in one place, the Guide will be your best solution.

 No copyright on the image (Pixabay)